The Solar Gravitational Lens

 -

-Image formation: The planet appears as an Einstein ring; meter-scale motion in the image plane corresponds (order-of-magnitude) to tens-of-kilometres-class changes in the reconstructed surface footprint, depending on wavelength, coronagraph performance, and noise assumptions.
-Deconvolution recovers the map—analogous to Event Horizon Telescope imaging.
+Image formation: The planet appears as an Einstein ring.
+Metre-scale motion in the image plane corresponds (order-of-magnitude) to tens-of-kilometres-class changes in the reconstructed surface footprint, depending on wavelength, coronagraph performance, and noise assumptions.

 -

-Integration time: Months to a year for megapixel-class maps of Earth-analogs at tens of parsecs [4, 5].
-Nearer targets (e.g., Proxima b at 1.3 pc) require substantially less time.
+Integration time: Months to a year for megapixel-class maps of Earth analogues at tens of parsecs [4, 5].
+Nearer targets (e.g., Proxima b at 1.3 pc) require less time.

 -

-Propulsion: Solar sails with sundiver maneuvers can achieve tens of AU/year exit velocities [8].
-Laser propulsion could reduce times further [9].
+Propulsion: Solar sails with sundiver manoeuvres can achieve tens of AU/year exit velocities [7].
+Laser propulsion could reduce times further [8].

 -